Home/Blog/Chronic Care/Diabetes/Sugar Substitutes for People with Diabetes: Weighing the Pros and Cons

 Should those with diabetes avoid stevia?

-Stevia is generally safe for those with diabetes, but it should be used with caution and in moderation.
-Consult your doctor to determine the best sugar substitute for diabetes like you.
+High-purity stevia extract is generally safe for people with diabetes and is a well-regarded sugar alternative [4].
+However, it should be used in moderation as part of a balanced diet.
+Consult your doctor to determine the best sugar substitute for your individual needs.

 What is the safest sweetener for those with diabetes?